hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 ### Hachyderm reserved hashtags

-Similar to the Fediverse reserved hashtags, the following are restricted for misuse on the Hachyderm instance.
+Similar to the Fediverse reserved hashtags, the following are reserved on Hachyderm.

 * [HachyBots](https://hachyderm.io/tags/HachyBots)
   * This tag is required for all bot posts on Hachyderm to allow users